Cheongdam-dong Alice: Ratings

-According to AGB Nielsen Media Research, the first two episodes received a nationwide viewership rating of 8.6 percent, both of which were behind its rival May Queen on MBC, while KBS's The King's Dream did not air due to actors exiting because of injuries.
+According to AGB Nielsen Media Research, the first two episodes received a nationwide viewership rating of 8.6 percent, both of which were behind its rival May Queen on MBC, while KBS's Dream of the Emperor did not air due to actors exiting because of injuries.
 The ratings for the third episode rose to double digits of 10.6% but ranked third for the timeslot.
-However, for the fifth episode, the series overtook The King's Dream and was ranked second for its timeslot, and for the ninth and tenth episodes it was ranked first ahead of MBC's new drama A Hundred Year Legacy.
+However, for the fifth episode, the series overtook Dream of the Emperor and was ranked second for its timeslot, and for the ninth and tenth episodes it was ranked first ahead of MBC's new drama A Hundred Year Legacy.

 The series finale recorded its highest ratings with a viewership of 16.6 percent nationwide, and an average of 18.6 percent in the Seoul National Capital Area.